hashicorp/terraform-provider-google/website/docs/r/container_aws_node_pool.html.markdown

 The `config` block supports:

+* `autoscaling_metrics_collection` -
+  (Optional)
+  Optional.
+Configuration related to CloudWatch metrics collection on the Auto Scaling group of the node pool.
+When unspecified, metrics collection is disabled.

 * `config_encryption` -
   (Required)
   The ARN of the AWS KMS key used to encrypt node pool configuration.